 1) Do a full wash of the car

-This will safely and effectively soak into the droppings and make them much easier to remove.
-If you do not have access to a designated Snow Foam lance or hosepipe attachment then the area can be pre-sprayed with a diluted all-purpose cleaner which will also help to loosen and break down the droppings before cleaning.
+Snow foam can be applied using a designated lance or hosepipe attachment and will soak into the droppings, making them easier to remove.
+If you do not have access to a snow foam lance, you can pre-spray the affected area with a diluted all-purpose cleaner, which will also help break down the droppings.

 2) Quick Detailer / Waterless Wash Product + Microfiber Towel